mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

       :setting:`oplogSize` configuration.
 Omit this setting in
       production environments.

-3. Connect to one mongodb instance with :option:`mongo` shell, using the following command: ::
+3. Connect to one mongodb instance with :program:`mongo` shell, using the following command: ::

         mongo localhost:10004/admin

-4. Initialize the second replica set, by issuing the following command in the :option:`mongo` shell:
+4. Initialize the second replica set, by issuing the following command in the :program:`mongo` shell:

    .. code-block:: javascript